samm40me/Web-Crawler/README.md

 ## Description

-This is a URL crawler writen in Python and supports threads/coroutines.
+This web crawler was writen in Python and supports threadsing.

 ### Packages Used